 Bay to Breakers 12K Race: Celebrating the Spirit of San Francisco

-Held each year on the third Sunday of May, tens of thousands of athletes compete and fun-loving folks flood the streets clad in everything from outrageous costumes to birthday suits — earning Bay to Breakers a reputation as the Mardi Gras of the West.
-Whether you’re running up Heartbreak Hill or cheering from the sidelines, here are a few tips to help you enjoy the race on May 17, 2020.
+Held each year in May, tens of thousands of athletes compete and fun-loving folks flood the streets clad in everything from outrageous costumes to birthday suits — earning Bay to Breakers a reputation as the Mardi Gras of the West.
+Whether you’re running up Heartbreak Hill or cheering from the sidelines, here are a few tips to help you enjoy the race.

-10. Have a blast.
+- Have a blast.
 Go wild.
 Have fun.
 Enjoy yourself.
-Find details about the race on the 2019 Alaska Airlines Bay to Breakers website: www.baytobreakers.com
+Find details about the race on the 2020 Bay to Breakers website: www.baytobreakers.com